 Substantially all of BHC's operations are conducted through B.I.
 Incorporated ("B.I.
 Inc."), a wholly owned subsidiary of BHC, which designs, manufactures (a portion of which is done by third parties), markets and supports electronic monitoring systems and other automatic identification devices.
 B.I.
-Inc. provides 24-hour monitoring services using primarily equipment it manufactures, B.I.
+Inc. provides 24-hour monitoring services using primarily equipment it manufactures.
+B.I.
 Inc. also provides community-based reentry and supervision services to parolees and probationers.
 These products and services are used by corrections agencies at the federal, state and local level throughout the United States of America, its territories and Canada.
 In addition, B.I.
 Inc. provides highly structured alternatives to detention and a community-based means of supervising adult asylum seekers and aliens for the Department of Homeland Security.

 Substantially all of the Company's revenues are generated from contracts with federal, state and local government agencies.
 These contracts generally have initial fixed terms and subsequent renewal rights.
 Although the Company expects that these agencies will renew their respective contracts, we can provide no assurance that they will continue to purchase services, monitoring or equipment from the Company at levels similar to those reflected in the accompanying consolidated financial statements for the six months ended December 31, 2010 or 2009 or for the year ended June 30, 2010.
 All of the Company's contracts with government agencies are subject to risks of termination or reduction in scope due to changes in government policies, priorities or Congressional funding-level commitments to various agencies.
-Pursuant to contract terms, these government agencies can terminate or suspend the Company's contracts at any time with or without cause.
+These any time with or without cause.